loopandlearn/news/docs/index.md

 ### Use your Watch to Remember your Phone

-You can set up your&nbsp<span translate="no">Apple Watch</span>&nbspto help make sure you don’t leave your iPhone behind.
+You can set up your&nbsp;<span translate="no">Apple Watch</span>&nbsp;to help make sure you don’t leave your iPhone behind.

 Open “Find Devices” on your watch: